james-tindal/obsidian-mindmap-nextgen/README.md

 - [x] Copy preview to clipboard as PNG image
 - [x] Implements Katex (LaTex plugin)
 - [x] Implements checkmarks (such as this list)
-- [x] Has branch coloring branch and depth coloring branch approaches
+- [x] Has branch coloring and depth coloring approaches
 - [x] Avoids XSS injection.

 #### Below an preview image with the default content of the official [markmap website](https://markmap.js.org/repl) try it out.
 Just with the `maxWidth` option.